leanprover/LNSym/README.md

 `benchmarks`: run benchmarks for the symbolic simulator.

+`profiler`: run a single round of each benchmark, with the profiler enabled

 ### Makefile variables that can be passed in at the command line

 `VERBOSE`: Verbose mode; prints disassembly of the instructions being